rails/rails/guides/source/threading_and_code_execution.md

 Concurrency in Rails
 --------------------

-Rails automatically allows various operations to be performed at the same time (concurrently).
+Rails automatically allows various operations to be performed at the same time (concurrently) in order for an application to run more efficiently.
 In this section, we will explore some of the ways this happens.

 When using a threaded web server, such as Rails' default server, Puma, multiple HTTP requests will be served simultaneously.
 Rails provides each request with its own